 Majenta Solutions Limited (Company no: 03056978) is the controller and responsible for your personal data (collectively referred to as Majenta Solutions Ltd, “we”, “us” or “our” in this privacy notice).

-We have appointed Robyn Jackson as our Data Privacy Manager and she is responsible for overseeing questions in relation to this privacy notice.
+We have appointed Nicola Nixon as our Data Privacy Manager and she is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact our Data Privacy Manager using the details set out below.